jmfirth/gulp-javascript-build/README.md

-# GeekHive Gulp JavaScript Build
+# GeekHive Gulp TypeScript Build

-A simplified, standardized, gulp-compatible build script to bundle a source file using Browserify, Babel, and Uglify.
+A simplified, standardized, gulp-compatible build script to bundle a source file using TypeScript, Rollup and Uglify.

 ## Installation

 Using NPM

 ```
-npm install geekhive/gulp-javascript-build --save-dev
+npm install geekhive/gulp-typescript-build --save-dev
 ```

 Using yarn

 ```
-yarn add geekhive/gulp-javascript-build --dev
+yarn add geekhive/gulp-typescript-build --dev
 ```

 ## Usage

-Require `@geekhive/gulp-javascript-build` to access the build class.
+Require `@geekhive/gulp-typescript-build` to access the build class.

 ```
-const JSBuild = require('@geekhive/gulp-javascript-build');
+const TSBuild = require('@geekhive/gulp-typescript-build');
 ```

-### `new JSBuild(src, dest, gulp)`
+### `new TSBuild(src, dest, gulp)`

-Create a new `JSBuild` object by passing it source and destination paths for the file to bundle as well as a reference to `gulp`.
+Create a new `TSBuild` object by passing it source and destination paths for the file to bundle as well as a reference to `gulp`.

 ```
-const js = new JSBuild(
+const js = new TSBuild(
   `${__dirname}/assets/js/site.js`,
   `${__dirname}/assets/js/site.min.js`,
   gulp);